- Home

 As user preferences shift towards visual learning, tools that facilitate the creation of video tutorials and demos are increasingly important.
 Software like Camtasia and ScreenFlow allows users to create high-quality instructional videos.

 When to use: Video documentation software is perfect for creating video content and should be combined with text-based user documentation software.
-In this case, it’s not a decision of video or text; in most cases, it will be both.
+In most cases, it will be both video and text.
 Look for the tool that best supports your video content creators.

 As you can see, each type of user documentation software serves a different purpose and audience, ranging from software developers and technical writers to end users looking for self-help resources.
 The tool you select will depend on your specific documentation requirements, including the nature of the content, your end users, and the documentation formats you require.